-“Ninety-three percent of all our transactions now flow through technology,” said Nasir Omar, RBS’s Head of Business Management, Technology.
+“Ninety-three percent of all our transactions now flow through technology,” said Nasir Omar, RBS’s head of business management, technology.
 “So our digital journey over the last few years has been tremendous.
 Trading automation and our mobile banking app are great examples.
-We have approximately 4 million users of our mobile app currently, with 40% of log-ins being biometric.
+We have approximately four million users of our mobile app currently, with 40% of logins being biometric.
 So digitization at RBS is absolutely a key priority.”

 Meanwhile, the bank is leaning heavily on technology for the new products and services that will attract and retain customers.
 This means smart and often tough decisions have to be made.

-“We have to be able to innovate to serve our customers better,” said John Smith, CIO of the Corporate & Institutional Banking arm of RBS.
+“We have to be able to innovate to serve our customers better,” said John Smith, CIO of the corporate and institutional banking arm of RBS.
 “We are focused on some very clear goals that set us up for future growth.
 So every time we’re spending a pound of the bank’s money on something that is not for the benefit of our customers, it’s wasted money.”

-Fortunately for John, he was able to avail himself of RBS’ relatively mature TBM system to redirect that spending into customer-focused innovation.
+Fortunately for Smith, he was able to avail himself of RBS’ relatively mature TBM system to redirect that spending into customer-focused innovation.

 But it’s not just a matter of taking out cost.
 It’s also about simplifying the technology estate so the business can move faster.
 This is another way that TBM has helped improve business performance at RBS.